amorenobr/matplotlib_for_hep_jb/introduction.md

 ![Names for different parts of a matplotlib plot](https://matplotlib.org/stable/_images/anatomy.png)

-## How to work with some of these elements?
+### How to work with some of these elements?

-> ## Note
-> We will be making the plot shown in the **Notice** above as an example and develop on top of it for each element we will be showing.
+We will be making the plot shown previously as an example and develop on top of it for each element we will be showing.
 This will be done gradually such to only need to add the lines shown in the code.
-{: .callout}

 For the following example you will need these lines as a starting point.